The voice of the reliquary

 Aubusson tapestry woven by the Legoueix workshop.

-Label signed by the artist, no. 1/3.
+Label signed by the artist, No. 1/3.

 1975.